citynetwork/docs/docs/howto/getting-started/accessing-cc-rest-api.md

         https://{{rest_api_domain}}/auth/v1/tokens/request2facode
     ```

-    In our example, the code is sent via an SMS message (check the JSON
+    You will now receive your 6-digit second-factor code via an SMS message.
-    object above and, more specifically, look at the value of `type`).
-    So after getting a new SMS message with your 2FA code, which expires
-    after ten minutes, go ahead and request your token like this:
+    This enables you to request your REST API token like this:

     ```bash
-    curl -d '{"verify2fa": {"login": "your_cc_username", "verification": "ahb4en3cho", "code": 2fa_code}}' \
+    curl -d '{"verify2fa": {"login": "your_cc_username", "verification": "ahb4en3cho", "code": 123456}}' \
         https://{{rest_api_domain}}/auth/v1/tokens/verify2fa
     ```

-    Make sure not to put the `2fa_code` in quotes, for it is
+    Make sure *not* to put the code in quotes, for it is
     of type integer and that fact should be reflected during the
     assignment to `code`.
 You will get a JSON object with your token: